Eigenvalues of Cayley graphs: Distance-regular Cayley graphs

 \subsection{Distance-regular Cayley graphs with least eigenvalues $-2$}

-All graphs with least eigenvalue $-2$ have been classified (see \cite[Section 3.12]{BrouwerCN89}).
+In \cite{Seidel68}, Seidel classified all strongly regular graphs with least eigenvalue $-2$.
+In general, all regular graphs with least eigenvalue $-2$ have been classified (see \cite[Theorem 3.12.4]{BrouwerCN89}).
 In particular, a distance-regular graph with least eigenvalue $-2$ is strongly regular or the line graph of a regular graph with girth at least five.
-In \cite{Seidel68}, Seidel classified all strongly regular graphs with least eigenvalue $-2$.
+Using these results, Abdollahi, van Dam and Jazaeri classified in \cite{AbdollahiDJ17} all distance-regular Cayley graphs with least eigenvalue $-2$ and diameter at most three.
+We present their results in Theorems \ref{SRCG-21} and \ref{SRCG-22}, but before that let us first mention a few well-known strongly regular graphs.